mhkeller/layercake/src/content/guide/06-layout-component-props.md

 ### viewBox `String`

-On Svg components, this defaults to `undefined` and `0 0 100 100` for ScaledSvg.
+For Svg components, this defaults to `''` and for ScaledSvg it defaults to `0 0 100 100`.

 ```svelte
 <LayerCake ...>